dword-design/nuxt-dev-ready/README.md

 }
 ```

-Note that `nuxt-dev-ready` loads the Nuxt config if available.

-## Options
+## Custom port

-You can pass a custom port to `nuxtDevReady` in case it cannot be read from the config:
+You can pass a custom port to `nuxtDevReady` like so:

 ```js
 import { execaCommand } from 'execa'